FredHappyface/VSCode.OSKeybindings/windowskeybindings/README.md

 Keybindings provided by https://github.com/codebling/vs-code-default-keybindings - Thank you!

 This extension does not remove any existing bindings.
-On the same os as that of the keybindings that means everything will be bound twice.
-On other OS' that means that the keybindings will be in addition to the default (note that they take precedence over the default bindings)
+On the same OS as that of the keybindings that means everything will be bound twice.
+On other OSes that means that the keybindings will be in addition to the default (note that they take precedence over the default bindings)

-Take a look at https://code.visualstudio.com/api/get-started/your-first-extension to get started.

 ## Issues/ Conflicts